gagolews/stringi/devel/sphinx/rapi/stri_trans_general.md

 To get the list of available transforms, call [`stri_trans_list`](https://stringi.gagolewski.com/rapi/stri_trans_list.html).

 Note that transliterators are often combined in sequence to achieve a desired transformation.
 This is analogous to the composition of mathematical functions.
 For example, given a script that converts lowercase ASCII characters from Latin script to Katakana script, it is convenient to first (1) separate input base characters and accents, and then (2) convert uppercase to lowercase.
-To achieve this, a compound transform can be specified as follows: `NFKD; Lower; Latin-Katakana;`
+To achieve this, a compound transform can be specified as follows: `NFKD; Lower; Latin-Katakana;` (with the default `rules=FALSE`).

+Custom rule-based transliteration is also supported, see the <span class="pkg">ICU</span> manual and below for some examples.

 ## Value